TechxArtisanStudio/Openterface/docs/usb-kvm.md

 | ⚡️ **Power Supply**           | Often powered via USB (no external adapter)          | Requires external power for hardware unit                  | Typically requires external power             | N/A (purely software-based)                   |

-## Comparison: Openterface Mini-KVM with Other KVM Solutions
+## Comparison: Mini-KVM with Other KVM Solutions

 Below is a brief comparison of the Openterface Mini-KVM and other widely used KVM solutions, highlighting their key features and differences.